 return Math.floor(ms / 86400000);

-• JavaScript timestamps are milliseconds; Unix timestamps are seconds — divide or multiply by 1000
+- JavaScript timestamps are milliseconds; Unix timestamps are seconds — always divide/multiply by 1000 when crossing system boundaries

-• Use date-fns or Luxon for complex date arithmetic — the native Date object handles edge cases poorly
+- Use date-fns or Luxon for month arithmetic or DST-sensitive calculations — the native Date object silently gets these wrong in edge cases